bgswan/data-engineering/README.markdown

+# Solution Provided
+The example solution is provided as a Rails application called upload.
+Details are provided in

+	upload/doc/README_FOR_APP

 # Challenge for Software Engineer - Big Data
 To better assess a candidates development skills, we would like to provide the following challenge.
 You have as much time as you'd like (though we ask that you not spend more than a few hours) and may use any programming language or framework you'd like.